kevincentius/customino-3/c3-main-server/README.md

 - DEPLOYMENT = LIVE
 - GAME_SERVER_URL = (link to the game server, e.g. `https://customino-game-server.herokuapp.com`)
 - CLIENT_URL = (link to the game server, e.g. `https://customino.netlify.app`)
+- JWT_SECRET = a secret string that should be shared with the Game Server.

 ### Manual deploy steps (not needed if heroku is connected to github)